 The price you set will be per class per client.
 If you are working with packages or memberships we still recommend using adjustments and credits.
 Seem more about packages and memberships here.

 So you would set the price to the most common or “drop in” pricing.

 Adding a Class to the Schedule

-You can block off the classes in a staff member’s schedule by choosing it from the treatment list and booking it in on their schedule, just as you would a typical appointment.
+You can block off the classes in a staff member’s schedule by choosing it from the treatment list and booking an EMPTY CLASS on their schedule.

 There are currently no features around recurring that class in it’s empty state (we know you’ll want that!), so you’ll need to fly through the weeks and drop the classes in wherever you would like to see them booked in.

 If the class is first come first serve you will want to open up every class with an open and empty Class Block as shown above.